adaube/code-snippets/README.md

 A bunch of useful things that I want to reuse.

-Note: this repo is left intentionally rough around (all) the edges, I'm making it public just for fun.
-Laugh if you want just don't blame me if you accidentally destroy something with any of these commands. :heart: :shipit:
+Note: this repo is left intentionally rough around (all) the edges.

+Test things in a sandbox.
+No guarantees in life except things will break, just learn from it!

 ## Links